brendanberg/trilobyte/README.md

 	'0123456789ABCDEFGHJKMNPQRSTVWXYZ'

 Note that the letters 'I', 'L', and 'O' are missing from the Base32 alphabet.
-As Doug Crockford describes in his [Base32 specification][spec] these characters are often confused with the numerals '0' and '1'.
+As Doug Crockford describes in his [Base32 specification](http://www.crockford.com/wrmg/base32.html) these characters are often confused with the numerals '0' and '1'.
 (Base32 strings also ignore hyphens and spaces.)